How to use federal databases to craft an amazing SBIR/STTR grant proposal.

 A great database to check out while researching how to write your first SBIR/STTR grant application is the NIH SBIR Sample Applications website.
 Sample applications for other agencies are not available for free online, so take advantage of this resource!

 NIH SBIR/STTR applications are scored from a scale of 10-90, 10 being the best.
 Companies try to aim for a 10, but scores above 10 are often funded as well.
-To learn more about how the NIH scores its grant applications, check out Understanding the SBIR Review Process.

 The first page read by reviewers is often the Specific Aims page, which lays out the general objectives of the company.
 The Specific Aims page should have these components: